sadraiiali/maddy_chatmail/README.md

 ```

 Caddy will automatically obtain SSL certificates for your domain and proxy requests to Maddy Chatmail.

+### Notes

+- Make sure DNS A/AAAA records for `yourdomain.com` and `mail.yourdomain.com` point to the server running Caddy.
+- Open ports 80 and 443 on the host so Caddy can perform ACME challenges and serve TLS.
+- The example expects the chatmail HTTP endpoint to listen on port 8080 inside the `maddy-chatmail` container (see the `chatmail` endpoint example below).

 For detailed setup instructions including manual installation, TLS certificates, and DNS configuration, see the [Setup Guide](docs/chatmail-setup.md).